-Different procedures are used to access the customer's system depending upon the type of access desired.
+Different procedures are used to access your system depending upon the type of access desired.
 In general, the following steps are performed:

-- 1. Access the voice menu in the customer's system in the normal manner. - 2.
+- 1. Access the voice menu of your system in the normal manner. - 2.
 Enter "##1" to instruct the system to enter the PC Access mode. - 3.
-Enter either the master code or the PC Access code when prompted.
+Enter a Master code when prompted.
 The system is now in PC Access mode.